Optimization-Induced Dynamics of Lipschitz Continuity in Neural Networks: Conclusions

 We present a mathematical framework that models the dynamics of Lipschitz continuity in neural networks through a system of SDEs.
 This theoretical framework not only identifies the key factors governing the evolution of Lipschitz continuity, but also provides insight into how it is implicitly regularized during training.
 Beyond its analytical value, the framework offers a foundation for future research and development.
 Our experiments further validate the effectiveness of the proposed framework and the predicted effects of the theoretical implications.

 \acks{This publication has emanated from research conducted with the financial support of \textbf{Taighde \'Eireann} - Research Ireland under Grant number 18/CRT/6223.
-We also extend our heartfelt thanks to Dr. Changjian Shui (University of Ottawa, Canada) for the invaluable assistance. }
+We extend heartfelt thank to Prof. Dr. Changjian Shui (University of Ottawa, Canada) for the constructive comments and valuable assistance. }